Learning to bring out the best in everyone.

 - Environmentally aware

-We believe in a future that is more environmentally sustainable and socially fair, where people live healthy, enjoyable lives in thriving environments.
+We believe in a future that is more environmentally sustainable and socially fair and where people live healthy, enjoyable lives in thriving environments.
 We recognise that, what our children learn today will influence how future generations live.
-As such, our curriculum aims to provide children with opportunities to experience the richness of our environmental diversity and to care about its management and sustainability.
+Our curriculum is designed to support children to fulfil God’s instruction to ‘tend the earth,’ and to safeguard the integrity of creation.
+We provide children with opportunities to experience the richness of the environmental diversity of God’s earth and to care about its management and sustainability.
 We also seek to nurture the knowledge, kindness, critical thinking and empathy skills and values that will allow sustainable development to flourish and a better world to emerge.

 - Rights-Respecting citizens of the world